 For the investigational use of Adipose Derived Stem Cells (ADSC's) for clinical research and deployment.

 Up until now, medicine was predominantly aimed at keeping our cells healthy and alive through diet, exercise, medications to eradicate disease, or supplements to help our cells stay healthy, but now, going forward, we have the opportunity to replace injured or dying cells with our own DNA coded stem cells.
 This may be a NEW era in medicine, but it really reflects perhaps the OLDEST form of intervention.
 Before we had any kind of medical intervention we had to rely on our body’s natural cell defense to keep us healthy.
-We now have the ability to unlock and harvest huge quantities of these repair cells for immediate use and, further, we can send samples to our lab where they can be cryopreserved and expanded as millions of stem cells for later use.
+We now have the ability to unlock and harvest huge quantities of these repair cells for immediate use and, further, we can send samples to an FDA registered lab where they can be cryopreserved and expanded as millions of stem cells for later use.

 Anyone could benefit from stem cell therapy.
 Stem cells are unspecialized cells that can differentiate (turn into other specific cells or tissue), and replicate (multiply).
 Stem cell therapy can influence anything from joint issues to rejuvenating skin.

 Sparrow offers specialized protocols promoting regeneration of the body through the extraction and expansion of stem cells under IRB guidance.
 This is just one of the many components that set our clinic apart.
 Just a few of the conditions that have been treated are arthritis, asthma, autoimmune, cardiomyopathy, CIDP, COPD, Crohn’s disease, degenerative spine and disc disease, Lichen Sclerosis, Lupus, Multiple Sclerosis, Muscular Dystrophy, Myasthenia Gravis, Neuropathy, Orthopedics, Parkinson’s disease, Peyronies disease, relapsing polychondritis, Scleroderma, stroke recovery and urological conditions.